jonathan-lo/nixpkgs/README.md

 ### generic

-- [ ] zsh functions / aliases should be modularised
+- [ ] zsh profile should be modularised

 ## setup notes